Skip to main content

 What information does the infographic show?

-• System reliance on the USRN
+• Measure 1: the system’s reliance on the USRN (inner hexagon)

-System reliance on the USRN
+Measure 1: System reliance on the USRN

 What do we mean by "reliance"?
 The ability of the software system to solely rely on the USRN and definitive street names and not permit the entry of manual, unvalidated street names.